 The elegant simplicity of Patterson’s seaforms is their charm.
-Whether individually or used in a grouping of different sizes and colors, these pieces are fantastic!Seaform in Purple is a fine example from the work of Peter Patterson.
-The superb use of purple in this sea form is interesting.
-Most agree that the abstract and aquatic property of this use of the optic mold and free-hand hot glass sculpting technique in Hotblown Glass is a breathtaking statement.
+Whether individually or used in a grouping of different sizes and colors, these pieces are fantastic!Seaform in Purple is an excellent example of the work of Peter Patterson.
+Can you see this dazzling purple sea form in your home?
+Indeed, the abstract and rich colored property of this use of the optic mold with hot blown technique in Hotblown Glass is a really impressive statement.

 Peter loves being constantly challenged on different glass processes and techniques is reflected in the many glass styles I create.
 Much of his inspiration comes from nature, life experiences, and underwater experiences in scuba diving.
 The fluidness of glass is constantly in motion and lends a certain amount of unpredictability which makes glassblowing fun.
 In that last decade he has felt compelled to give back to the community some of the knowledge about glass and glassblowing.
 He has taught classes in glassblowing using many of the different techniques acquired over the years.
 The students come away with a better understanding of glass and its properties in the artworld.
 Patterson exhibits his work all over the world.
 It can be seen in many Galleries across the country.